 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Seek parent input & promote parental participation in programs for Low Income, English Learners, and Foster Youth and students with exceptional needs.
-Initial Implementation Data Year: 2020-21 Data Source: Dashboard Fall 2021 Initial Implementation Data Year: 2021-22 Data Source: Dashboard Fall 2022 Full Implementation Data Year: 2023-24 Data Source: Dashboard Fall 2024
+Initial Implementation Data Year: 2020-21 Data Source: Dashboard Fall 2021 Initial Implementation Data Year: 2021-22 Data Source: Dashboard Fall 2022 Initial Implementation Data Year: 2022-23 Data Source: Dashboard Fall 2023 Full Implementation Data Year: 2023-24 Data Source: Dashboard Fall 2024

-Action # Title Description Total Funds Contributing 2.1 Parent Involvement Classes and Parents of Low-income, and English Learner students lack engagement and participation in programs for their students based on \$25,000.00 Yes Fingerprinting survey responses, parent meeting attendance, teacher input, and
+Action # Title Description Total Funds Contributing 2.1 Parent Involvement Classes and Fingerprinting Parents of Low-income, and English Learner students lack engagement and participation in programs for their students based on survey responses, parent meeting attendance, teacher input, and \$25,000.00 Yes

 Action # Title Description Total Funds Contributing educational partner feedback.
 In addition, EBCA's data noted in the metric sections within the LCAP show that Low-income, and English Learner students are underperforming in ELA and Math, have higher suspension rates, and are absent more frequently than the desired performance for EBCA students.
 Based on local experience EBCA knows that when a family is involved in their student's schooling we see an increase in academic performance, attendance rates, and student behavior.
 To meet these needs, EBCA will increase parent communication for Low Income, and English Learners, EBCA will provide opportunities for parents to participate on campus through parent-teacher conferences, fingering printing so parents can volunteer within the classroom, and opportunities for parents to engage in real-world learning trips with their students.
-In addition, EBCA will partner with FCSS to provide parent education opportunities.
+In addition, EBCA will provide monthly parent education opportunities taught by staff members related important topics to assist parents with current concerns.
 Increased communication gives parents the opportunity to be actively involved in their student's education and be informed about school activities.
 This action focuses on the needs of our Low Income, and English Learners by providing parents with the necessary information to actively participate in their student's education.
 This action will allow EBCA to remove barriers that prevent parents of low income, and English Learners, to volunteer on campus and will provide educational opportunities for families and students to engage in new learning together.
 Because of these additional supports, parents will be equipped will the resources and tools to support their students learning at home.
-Parent education classes focus on giving parents resources and ways to support their students' literacy skills, basic math principles, and how to meet their students' social-emotional needs.
+Parent education classes focus on giving parents resources and ways to support their students' social-emotional needs.
 It is our expectation that providing better communication to parents will better support the needs of our Low Income, English Learners, by increasing attendance, and academic performance, and reducing suspension rates.
-This action is de
+This action i